Ehrhart Neubert

-Ehrhart Neubert (born 2 August 1940) is a retired German Evangelical minister and theologian.
+Ehrhart Neubert (2 August 1940 – 17 November 2024) was a German evangelical minister and theologian.

 During its final decade he emerged as an opponent of the East German one-party dictatorship, becoming a member of the League of Evangelical Churches in the German Democratic Republic (Bund der Evangelischen Kirchen in der DDR/BEK).
 Since the collapse of the East German political regime in 1989/90 he has participated prominently on committees and as an author seeking to understand and evaluate it.